 Small towns struggling in the wake of out-migration and the Great Recession are turning to arts and culture as an economic and community development strategy.

 A growing body of evidence suggests that fostering creative activity is an effective way to revitalize communities.
 We need look no further than the success of the NUNU Arts and Culture Collective in Arnaudville, Louisiana to see this type of creative placemaking working.
 Placemaking is an intentional, collaborative effort to build the character of a place.
-Creative placemaking employs arts, culture, and creativity to transform a community in a way that builds character, identify, and sense of place.
+Creative placemaking employs arts, culture, and creativity to transform a community in a way that builds character, identity, and sense of place.
 There are many approaches to creative placemaking, including cultural districts, creative industry clusters, mixed use development, and public art.
-Studio Arabi is leveraging several of these approaches as a strategy for economic development and enhanced livability in the Parish.
+St. Claude Arts is leveraging several of these approaches as a strategy for economic development and enhanced livability in the Parish.

-Studio Arabi is strategically positioned within the newly designated Old Arabi Cultural District, a state-certified Cultural District approved by the Louisiana Department of Culture Recreation and Tourism on July 1, 2014.
+St. Claude Arts is strategically positioned within the newly designated Old Arabi Cultural District, a state-certified Cultural District approved by the Louisiana Department of Culture, Recreation and Tourism on July 1, 2014.
 The district, spanning from Jackson Barracks to N. Peters St. and St. Bernard Hwy. to the parish line, contains existing cultural assets, including Studio Inferno, the Maumus Center, the Sugar Museum, the Lebeau Plantation site, the Aycock Barn, artist studios on Mehle Street, and more.
 Businesses within the district benefit from tax incentives including a sales tax exemption on the sale of certain original works of art, individual tax credits for eligible expenses incurred during the rehabilitation of certain owner-occupied residential or owner-occupied mixed use structures, and income and corporate franchise tax credits for eligible expenses incurred during the rehabilitation of certain historic structures.

 6601 — STUDIO INFERNO